c3se/alvis-intro/tutorial/ex4/README.md

 # Introduction

-In this tutorial, we will show how to use multiple GPUs to speed up an intensive PyTorch training application using a custom datasets.
+In this tutorial, we will show how to use multiple GPUs to speed up an intensive PyTorch training application using a custom dataset.
 The code is based on a slightly modified version of the PyTorch GPU benchmark which uses fake image data: <https://github.com/ryujaehun/pytorch-gpu-benchmark>.

 We make use of the `torchvision` built-in models specifically the `resnext101_32x8d` model.
 This is only to show the application.
 You can experiment with other